 The other member of the towing team team drove the Tri-axle Landoll trailer underneath the balanced shipping container.
 The towing service worked together to safely load the shipping container onto the Tri-axle Landoll trailer.

 Once it was secured the Toronto towing service began the rigging process to make sure the heavy shipping container was secure.
 The rigging and loading process only took the towing company an hour to complete.
-The towing company then drove the shipping container to Toronto down Highway 404 where the towing company dropped it in the customer’s yard.
+The towing company then drove the shipping container to Toronto down Highway 404 where the heavy towing company dropped it in the customer’s yard.